Trauma-Focused EAP Trainings (CEU's available)

 Observation of retreats, events and workshops, as appropriate to your goals

-If you are interested and want to be considered for an Immersion Program, please send a cover letter and resume to Eleni.Dines@HorseSenseOTC.com..
+If you are interested and want to be considered for an Immersion Program, please send a cover letter and resume to Jake LaRue.
 Please include in your cover letter when you'd like to join us and for how long you'd like to stay, as well as your top three goals for your time with us.
 We'll connect with you after receiving these documents and let you know if we feel we are the right fit for you and your needs.
-Immersion Programs vary in cost depending on goals, but a week-long (5 day) immersion investment averages $1500.
-Onsite housing is available for a fee.
+Immersion Programs vary in cost depending on goals and amount of time spent with Horse Sense of the Carolinas Treatment Teams and Staff, but a week-long (5 day) immersion averages $1950 (and includes onsite housing), and a daylong Immersion averages $845.

 Equine Specialist Internship

-If you are interested and want to be considered for an ES Immersion Program, please send a cover letter and resume to Eleni.Dines@HorseSenseOTC.com.
+If you are interested and want to be considered for an ES Internship Program, please send a cover letter and resume to Jake LaRue.
 Please include in your cover letter when you'd like to join us and for how long you'd like to stay, as well as your top three goals for your time with us.

 Fundamental roles and responsibilities of the Equine Specialist (ES) in EAP and EAL sessions